 Even if we were able to prevent these excess deaths from COVID, the data is clear about the risks of COVID reinfections in multiple physiological systems, placing the final nail in the coffin of “natural immunity.”
 Nat Med 28, 2398–2405 (2022).

-Further evidence in a current preprint also indicates that “natural immunity” does not last long, and is less protective against new variants.
+Further evidence also suggests that “natural immunity” does not last long and is less protective against new variants.
 “Across multiple Omicron waves, protection against reinfection was significantly higher in those previously infected with more recent than earlier variants, even at the same time from previous infection.
 Protection against Omicron reinfections decreased over time from the most recent infection if this was the previous or penultimate variant (generally within the preceding year).”